CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs

 \subsection{Agent Training}

-We train the agent in a continual, open-ended fashion exclusively on the rewards provided by the SHARP skills generated by \Name.
-At the beginning of each episode, we uniformly sample a target SHARP skill for the agent to complete.
-If the target skill is completed successfully or $300$ environment steps have elapsed, we sample a new target SHARP skill.
-At each step, we traverse the target SHARP skills dependency graph to find the active SHARP skill, as described in \cref{subsec:sharps}.
-We use a text embedding model to encode the active SHARP skill's name and concatenate it with the environment state $s_t$ provided to the agent.
-The episode is terminated once the agent has successfully completed all skills in the archive or $4096$ environment steps elapse.
+The agent's policy $\pi$ is trained via PPO \cite{schulman2017proximalpolicyoptimizationalgorithms} in a continual, open-ended fashion exclusively on the rewards generated by the SHARPs discovered by \Name{}.
+Crucially, the FM is invoked only during the discovery and mutation loops.
+At runtime, only $\pi$ and the SHARP code execute, with no FM in the loop.
+At the beginning of each episode, a target SHARP $\sigma_{target}$ is uniformly sampled from the archive for the agent to complete.
+A new target SHARP is sampled if $\sigma_{target}$ is completed successfully or $200$ environment steps have elapsed without progress on $\sigma_{active}$.
+To condition the agent, an embedding of $\sigma_{active}$'s name is concatenated with the environment state $s_t$.
+We provide ablations all training components in \Cref{app:detailed_ablation}.

-\textbf{Prerequisite-Aware Importance Sampling} To exploit hard-to-reach environment states, we re-weight the sampling probability of a SHARP skill $\sigma_i$ by the cumulative success rates of the SHARP skills assigned to its satisfied environment conditions in $s_t$.
-We define a \textit{satisfied conditions matrix} $\mathbf{N} \in \{0,1\}^{|\mathcal{V}| \times |\mathcal{V}|}$.
-An entry $\mathbf{N}_{jk} = 1$ if the environment condition $c_i$ of the SHARP skill $\sigma_j$ is currently satisfied in state $s_t$ and is assigned the prerequisite SHARP skill $\sigma_k$ as $u_i$.
-We calculate a base sampling weight $\mathbf{B}_i$ for skill $\sigma_j$ inversely scaled by the cumulative success rates $\rho$ of all SHARP skills assigned as prerequisites in $\mathcal{D}_i$.